o3de/o3de.org/content/docs/userguide/sample-project-multiplayer-enhanced.md

+description: ' Use the Multiplayer sample in &ALYlong; to learn how to build and structure multiplayer games that use the GridMate networking library. '
+slug: sample-project-multiplayer-enhanced
+title: Multiplayer Sample
+---
 # Multiplayer Sample<a name="sample-project-multiplayer-enhanced"></a>

 The Multiplayer sample shows you how to build and structure multiplayer games that use the various features of the [GridMate networking](network-intro.md) library\.
 The new preview attempts to incorporate as many GridMate features as possible but is not comprehensive\.
 Instead it is intended as a living snapshot of the current state of the networking library\.
 Consequently, as the sample evolves, features might be added to enhance functionality or removed to keep the sample concise\.